Anwar-Alshoumer/Analyze-ab-test/README.md

 # Analyze-ab-test
-Hypothesis test on new page design
+Hypothesis test on new page design.
+A/B tests are very commonly performed by data analysts and data scientists.

 ## Dataset: